 Let the cheese cups cool in the muffin tin before removing.
 I’d say these are a tad bit tougher to make than parmesan cups because parm is a harder and drier cheese, making them a little bit more ideal for baking and forming.
 But still, worth it!!

-And then bake up that kale!
-Take 2 cups of kale and 1 1/2 T olive oil and mix them together in a bowl with a 1/4 t red pepper flakes and pinch of salt.
+And then bake up that kale.
+Take 2 cups of kale and 1 1/2 Tbsp olive oil and mix them together in a bowl with some red pepper flakes and pinch of salt.
 Then spread the kale in a single layer on a baking sheet and bake at 350 degrees for about 16-20 minutes, until nice and crispy.

 Remove from oven and let cool.

-Now for the assembly!
+Now all your components are ready and it’s time for the assembly.
 You can either pipe the avocado feta mousse into the cheddar cups or you can simply spoon it in.
 Just don’t forget to top with some crispy baked kale!

 I honestly think that if I could only choose a few foods to live on for the rest of my life, cheese, avocado, and kale would be on the list.
 I actually really, really do like kale.
 I mean, not as much as cheese, but I legitimately Googled, “Is kale addictive” the other day because I think I may have a problem.
 I crave it so much and eat way too much of it.
 I’m chalking that up as a good problem to have, but it’s kind of freaking me out.